 Step 2: Is Crowdfunding Right for You?

-Through sites like Fundrise or RealtyShares, pre-vetted developers allow investors like yourself to buy shares of their projects for very accessible amounts of money; Fundrise, for example, has only a $500 minimum buy-in.
 Once you choose your investment, all you have to do is sit back and monitor its progress.
+Minimal real estate due diligence is required on your end.
 While it lacks the security of knowing you own something concrete, as in traditional real estate investment, you’ll still be sharing in the profits of the market.
+You can read a full Fundrise review or EquityMultiple review to learn more.

 Step 3: Consider Taking on a Partner